dartmouth-cs98/19w-quantweb/README.md

 ## Authors

-Tyler Burnam, Azahr Hussain, Deven Orie, Joe Connolly
+Tyler Burnam, Azhar Hussain, Deven Orie, Joe Connolly

 ## Acknowledgments
 We used the CS52 web starter pack as a foundation for our project.